edallanpoe/drest_airflow_dbt/README.md

 **Operators**: Operators are the building blocks of tasks in Apache Airflow.
 They define how tasks run and what they do.
 Operators abstract the execution logic of each task, allowing for better code reusability and flexibility in defining workflows.

+> [!TIP]
+> #### Best Practices
-**Best Practices**: When designing activities in Apache Airflow, it is important to keep tasks modular, maintainable, and idempotent (stateless).
+> When designing activities in Apache Airflow, it is important to keep tasks modular, maintainable, and idempotent (stateless).
 It is recommended to use built-in operators wherever possible and follow best practices for task design and workflow management.

-By understanding how activities interact, leveraging operators effectively, and following best practices, users can create robust and efficient workflows within the Apache Airflow framework.

 ### DAGs (Directed Acyclic Graphs)
 In Apache Airflow, DAGs are at the core of organizing and executing tasks, which are a collection of tasks to run on an orchestrated basis, structured in a graph structure to reflect their dependencies and relationships, meaning that the prior tasks must finish successfully before executing the downstream tasks unless the trigger comes from a failure status.